dpranke/pyjson5/README.md

 ## Version History / Release Notes

+* v0.9.22 (2024-03-06)
+    * Attempt to fix the GitHub CI configuration now that setup.py is gone.
+Also, test on 3.12 instead of 3.11.
+    * No code changes.
 * v0.9.21 (2024-03-06)
     * Moved the benchmarks/*.json data files' license information to //LICENSE to (hopefully) make the Google linter happy.